Southern Utah University

 Course Requirements

-Individual assignments/journal - Understand the mission, scope, and functionality of city management.
+Participation - Understand the mission, scope, and functionality of city management.

-Case studies - Ability to relate city management theory to real-world applications.
+Course Portfolio - Ability to relate city management theory to real-world applications.

 Simulated city management - Enhanced understanding of strategic planning, problem-solving skills, trade-off considerations, risk assessment, adaptability and resilience, and reflection and improvement.